chrisclarkedev/cinema_click/README.md

 ## Description

 Webpage that shows the most popular movies currently.
 This uses the "TMDb" database to gather the latest and greatest of all the movies in cinema out worldwide.
-Page also allows you to search for specific movies and will show the movie name, rating and a brief description of the film.
+Page also allows you to search for specific movies and will show the movieg name, rating and a brief description of the film.

 **Expected Challenges**